push-protocol/embed-demo-app/README.md

     yarn add @epnsproject/frontend-sdk-staging

-then
+then, In `App.js` of your App entry point

     import { EmbedSDK } from "@epnsproject/frontend-sdk-staging";

-then

-In `App.js` of your App entry point add in HTML/JSX the below HTML tag -
+add in HTML/JSX the below HTML tag -